camunda-community-hub/zeebe-spec/README.md

 ### incident-state

-Check if the workflow instance has an incident in the given state.
+Check if the process instance has an incident in the given state.
 If the element name or id is set then it checks only for incidents in the scope of the element.

 * `state`: the state of the incident.
 Must be one of: `created | resolved`
 * `errorType`: the type/classifier of the incident
 * `errorMessage`: (optional) the error message of the incident
-* `element_name`: (optional) the name of the element in the workflow that has the incident in its scope
+* `element_name`: (optional) the name of the element in the process that has the incident in its scope
-* `element_id`: (optional) as an alternative to the name, the element can be identified by its id in the workflow
+* `element_id`: (optional) as an alternative to the name, the element can be identified by its id in the process
-* `workflow_instance`: (optional) the alias of a workflow instance.
+* `process_instance`: (optional) the alias of a process instance.
 The alias is defined in the `create-instance` action.
 If only one instance is created then the alias is not required.

 ```
       - verification: incident-state
         args: